RentANerdConsulting/DebianScript/README.md

 USE:

 Either download from here and place the files where you would like them, or begin in the directory you wish to place them in.
+This script assumes you are logged in as a user with sudo privileges, you own the folder you're extracting it to, and you will be prompted for your password when necessary.
+Do not run as root user or with sudo.

 1) wget https://github.com/RentANerdConsulting/DebianScript/archive/v.1.1.1.tar.gz

-2) tar --strip-components=1 -zxvf v.1.1.1.tar.gz -C ./
+2) tar --strip-components=2 -zxvf v.1.1.1.tar.gz DebianScript-v.1.1.1/Bash/

-3) sudo chmod -R 770 ./
+4) sudo chown -R `whoami`:`whoami` ./

-4) If updating from 1.0 (Bash is the only currently working version), use this command: mv Bash/* ./
+5) sudo chmod -R 770 ./

-5) If you're starting with v1.1-alpha.0, then: cd Bash
+6) rm -R debian turnkey

 6) ./LinuxUtility.sh